AbhijithGanesh/SoundSense/README.md

 2. Open the project in Arduino IDE or PlatformIO.
 3. Upload the code to your Arduino and ESP8266 board.
 4. Connect MEMS microphones and set up your audio processing environment.
+5. Install Visual Studio Code and Platform IO extension
+6. The project will automatically be initiated

 ### Usage